Tokenomics Fundamentals Series: W5H framework for token design, Part VI - Token value assessment

 Net Present Value (NPV) of future returns

 When a token receives ongoing value distributions, as we discussed in Part V of this series, it may be evaluated similarly to a productive capital asset using the Net Present Value (NPV) of all future returns.
-If a constant growth rate of those ongoing value streams can be estimated, the Gordon growth model could be used as well.
-This approach can also be applied to tokens that receive ongoing service discounts.
+If a constant growth rate of those ongoing value streams can be estimated, the Gordon growth model could be used as well - though a perpetual constant-growth assumption is a strong one for a token whose rules can be changed by a governance vote, so treat it as a scenario input rather than a default.
+This approach can also be applied to tokens that receive ongoing service discounts, an idea Sweetbridge wrote up in a 2021 white paper (the company’s original site has since gone offline; the link is to an archived copy).

 Free cash flow discount model method